DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 That's it!

 ## Step 2.
-Configuring passwordless SSH Access to the remote hos
+Configuring passwordless SSH Access to the remote host

 Run the following command from your `control_panda`.